57 degrees north - heading for Gothenburg - Sailing Ship Charter & Travel - Eye of the Wind

 Discover the lively harbour of Gothenburg, where maritime heritage meets modern innovation.
 Visit the impressive Maritiman Museum and explore the historic Haga district with its cosy cafés.
 Stroll through the vibrant Feskekôrka fish market and experience the atmosphere at Lilla Bommen - perfect for culture and history lovers!

-Gothenburg in the summer province of Bohuslän: The Territory of the western Swedish archipelago is regarded as perhaps the most beautiful sea area of the Baltic Sea.
-The city centre of Sweden's second largest city can be easily explored on foot; numerous coffee houses invite you to linger and watch the world go by.
-For those interested in the maritime world, it is also worth taking a Visit to the four-masted barque Viking, built in 1906; this largest Scandinavian-built windjammer is now a Museum ship in the Lilla Bommen harbour section.
+Gothenburg in the summer province of Bohuslän: the western Swedish archipelago is considered perhaps the most beautiful sea area in the Baltic Sea.
+The city centre of Sweden's second largest city is easy to explore on foot; numerous coffee houses invite you to linger and watch the world go by.
+For those interested in maritime history, it is also worth visiting the four-masted barque Viking, built in 1906; this largest windjammer built in Scandinavia is now a museum ship in the Lilla Bommen section of the harbour.

 Notes on the itinerary

 The route described here may change at short notice due to prevailing wind and weather conditions.
-The ship's captain will decide on stopovers and the course of the trip - whenever possible - taking your wishes into account.
-You will experience the trip as a pleasant mixture of adventure and comfort, of taking part and enjoying yourself.
+The ship's command will decide on stopovers and the course of the voyage, taking your wishes into account whenever possible.
+This way, you will experience the trip as a pleasant mix of adventure and comfort, participation and enjoyment.

 Services included

-- 8 nights on the traditional sailing ship Eye of the Wind.
+• 8 nights on the traditional sailing ship Eye of the Wind.

-- Accommodation in a comfortable double cabin (single cabin at extra cost, if available).
+• Accommodation in a comfortable double cabin (single cabin at extra cost, if available).

-- Full board (incl. all meals; water / coffee / tea).
+• Full board (incl. all meals; water / coffee / tea).

-- Saloon with TV/DVD player and extensive on-board library.
+• Saloon with TV / DVD player and extensive on-board library.

-- Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning.
+• Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning.

 Services not included

-- Arrival and departure, shore excursions, soft drinks and alcoholic beverages.
+• Arrival and departure, shore excursions, soft drinks and alcoholic beverages.

-- For the individual planning of your arrival and departure, we will be happy to arrange a reliable partner travel agency for you. contact us in good time if required.
+• We would be happy to arrange a reliable partner travel agency to help you plan your individual arrival and departure.
+Please contact us in good time if required.

 Additional information